livemore-screenless/lmsl-client/README.md

 <img src="https://i.imgur.com/cE4xcAG.png" height="280">

 - When you click to submit a video, you have an option to upload a file from your computer or an option to just record an answer to the prompt in the browser and submit it.

 <img src="https://i.imgur.com/MZ3e182.png" height="280">

-After a video is submitted, an adminstrator must approve the video before it enters the contest.
+-After a video is submitted, an adminstrator must approve the video before it enters the contest.

 <img src="https://i.imgur.com/tJH7jDH.png" height="280">